Defenders of the Earth: Comics

 In 1987, Star Comics (Marvel Comics' children's imprint) published a comic book series which only lasted four issues.
 It was written by Stan Lee (#1) and Michael Higgins (#2–4) with art by Alex Saviuk.
 The last issue featured a "next issue" caption, but #5 was never published.

 In 2013, Dynamite Comics published Kings Watch, a bi-monthly limited series written by Jeff Parker teaming the Phantom, Mandrake, Lothar, and Flash Gordon, taking on not just Ming, but characters from all over the King Features universe.
 The comic lasted five issues.

+In 2024, Mad Cave Studios published a trade paperback of the Marvel series and launched a new series.